ulissigroup/amptorch/README.md

 energies = predictions["energy"]
 forces = predictions["forces"]
 ```
-#### Construct AMPtorch-ASE calculator
+#### Construct AmpTorch-ASE calculator
 To interface with ASE, an ASE calculator may be constructed as follows:
 ```
-from amptorch import AMPtorch
+from amptorch import AmpTorch

-calc = AMPtorch(trainer)
+calc = AmpTorch(trainer)
 slab.set_calculator(calc)
 energy = slab.get_potential_energy()
 forces = slab.get_forces()
 ```

-### Additional AMPtorch Methods
+### Additional AmpTorch Methods
 #### Gaussian Multiple (GMP) Descriptors
-In addition to conventional Atom-centered Symmetry Functions as fingerprinting scheme, AMPtorch also support GMP descriptors that uses multipole expansions to describe the reconstructed electronic density around every central atom and its neighbors to encode local environments.
+In addition to conventional Atom-centered Symmetry Functions as fingerprinting scheme, AmpTorch also support GMP descriptors that uses multipole expansions to describe the reconstructed electronic density around every central atom and its neighbors to encode local environments.
 Because the formulation of symmetry functions does not take into element types into account, the interactions among different elements are divided into different columns as input.
 As a result, the number of feature dimensions undesirably increases with the number of elements present.
 A major advantage of GMPs is that the input dimensions remain constant regardless of the number of chemical elements, and therefore can be adopted for complex datasets.
 For more technical details and theorical backgrounds, please refer to *Lei, X., & Medford, A. J. (2021).
 A Universal Framework for Featurization of Atomistic Systems. http://arxiv.org/abs/2102.02390*

 For an example script of using GMP, please refer to:
 ```
 examples/GMP/GMP_example.py
 ```

 #### SingleNN Atomistic Neural Network Structures
 As GMPs encode the information about chemical elements based on reconstructed electronic environments, GMPs work naturally with the atomistic Neural Network Structures SingleNN as published by Liu and Kitchin (*Liu, M., & Kitchin, J. R. (2020).
 SingleNN: Modified Behler-Parrinello Neural Network with Shared Weights for Atomistic Simulations with Transferability.
 Journal of Physical Chemistry C, 124(32), 17811–17818. https://doi.org/10.1021/acs.jpcc.0c04225*).

 To use SingleNN instead of the default Behler-Parrinello High-dimensional Neural Network scheme, in `config` for NN trainer, define:

 ```
 config["model"]["name"] == "singlenn"